Code-Institute-Submissions/project-11/README.md

     - Type: Composite line chart
     - X-Axis: Date
     - Y-Axis: Player rating
-    This is a composite line chart and is acheived by taking the date dimension, and for each name on each date, calling a function which returns the given rating for that player.

     #### Chart 3 - Total Goals/Assists Per Person
     - Type: Stacked bar chart